-Ghee is a versatile cooking ingredient and adapts well to most of the cuisines.
-Keto dieters have reported that grass fed cow ghee has a more flavorsome taste over regular butter itself.
+Ghee butter is a versatile cooking ingredient and adapts well to most cuisines.
+Keto dieters have reported that grass-fed cow ghee has a more flavorsome taste over regular butter itself.

 The common uses of ghee are:

-Benefits of ghee vs. Butter: WHY ghee is good for keto diet ultimately
+Benefits of ghee vs. Butter: WHY ghee is good for the Keto diet ultimately

 Ghee Composition and its role in the ketogenic diet